Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Logarithmic Solutions

-We have seen in Sec.~\ref{sec:steady} that if a solution exists for all times, then the bubble will necessarily reach a steady regime where it moves with a constant speed $U$ and without changing its shape.
-The value of the asymptotic velocity $U$ is determined via (\ref{eq:U}) by the parameter $\alpha_0$, which corresponds to the strength of the logarithmic singularity of the mapping $z(\zeta,t)$ at the special points $a_0^+=\rho^2$ and $a_0^-=\rho^2e^{i\gamma}$; see (\ref{eq:zb}).
-Alternatively, $\alpha_0$ can be seen as the strength (residue) of the simple pole of the Schwarz function $S(z,t)$ at infinity; see (\ref{eq:Sz}).
+As shown in Sec.~\ref{sec:steady}, if a solution exists for all times then the bubble will necessarily reach a steady regime where it moves with a constant speed $U$, whose value is determined by the parameter $\alpha_0$ via (\ref{eq:U}).
+Let us first consider solutions where the bubble attains the asymptotic velocity $U=2$, which occurs whenever $\alpha_0=0$.

-Let us first consider solutions when the bubble attains the asymptotic velocity $U=2$, which occurs whenever $\alpha_0=0$.
-In Fig.~\ref{fig:b1} we show an example of this case for a symmetric initial condition corresponding to the following parameters: $\gamma=\pi$, $\alpha_1=0.2$, $\alpha_2=-0.4$, $\alpha_3=0.2$, $a_1(0)=-0.3$, $a_12(0)=0.15+0.1i=\overline{a_3(0)}$, and $\rho(0)=$.
-In Fig.~\ref{fig:b1a} we display successive plots of the bubble interface at several times.
-The red dots in this figure indicate the location of the fixed singularities $\beta_k$, $k=1,2,3$, of the Schwarz function $S(z,t)$.
-In Fig.~\ref{fig:b1b} we plot the quantity $\dot{d}$ as a function of time, which gives an estimate of the bubble velocity since we have $d(t)\to Ut$ as $t\to\infty$.
-Comparing Figs.~\ref{fig:b1a} and \ref{fig:b1b}, one sees that the interface moves slowly at first (i.e., $\dot d (0)\approx 1.3<U=2$), but once it gets past the two singularities of $S(z,t)$ that are initially upstream of the bubble, it quickly speeds up toward the asymptotic velocity $U=2$.
+In Fig.~\ref{fig:b1} we show an example of this case for a symmetric initial condition corresponding to the following parameters: $\gamma=\pi$, $\alpha_1=0.2$, $\alpha_2=-0.4$, $\alpha_3=0.2$, $a_1(0)=-0.3$, $a_2(0)=\overline{a_3(0)}=0.15+0.1i$.
+In this and all subsequent cases we take $\rho(0)=0.4$.
+In Fig.~\ref{fig:b1a} we display plots of the bubble interface at successive times.
+The red dots in this figure indicate the location of the fixed singularities $\beta_k$, $k=1,2,3$, of the Schwarz function ${\cal S}(z,t)$.
+In Fig.~\ref{fig:b1b} we show the trajectories (red curves) of the three singularities $a_k$ in the $\zeta$ plane, where their initial locations are denoted by black crosses.
+(The conventions used in this figure will be adopted for the remaining figures.)
+The convergence of all singularities to the special point $a_0^-=-\rho^ 2$, for $t\to\infty$, is clearly visible in this figure.
+In Fig.~\ref{fig:b1c} we plot the quantity $\dot{d}$, which yields an estimate of the bubble velocity, as a function of time.
+Comparing Figs.~\ref{fig:b1a} and \ref{fig:b1c}, one sees that the interface moves slowly at first, i.e., $\dot d (0)\approx 1.3<U=2$, but once it gets past the two singularities of ${\cal S}(z,t)$ that are initially upstream of the bubble, it quickly speeds up toward the asymptotic velocity $U=2$.